wind-turbine.com

 • Improper maintenance

-Signs are vibration, temperature rise, oil particles in the transmission oil or conspicuous noises.
-Condition monitoring systems (CMS) help to prevent damage at an early stage.
+Signs are vibrations, temperature rise, oil particles in the transmission oil or conspicuous noises.
+Condition monitoring systems (CMS) help to detect damage at an early stage.

 5. Challenges of large component replacement